FamousArchives/famous-git-cache/README.markdown

 [![Build Status](https://travis-ci.org/Famous/famous-git-cache.svg?branch=master)](https://travis-ci.org/Famous/famous-git-cache) [![Dependency Status](https://david-dm.org/Famous/famous-git-cache.svg)](https://david-dm.org/Famous/famous-git-cache) [![devDependency Status](https://david-dm.org/Famous/famous-git-cache/dev-status.svg)](https://david-dm.org/Famous/famous-git-cache#info=devDependencies)

-This module is used to fetch the famo.us framework, checkout a specific version and then return a plain old JavaScript key-value object hash where the key is the relative path (e.g. `core/Engine`) and the value is the raw content of the that module as a string.
+This module is used to fetch the a git repo, checkout a specific version and then return a plain old JavaScript key-value object hash where the key is the relative path (e.g. `core/Engine`) and the value is the raw content of the that module as a string.